Experiences & Amenities

 The .75-mile Pepper Creek Trail offers opportunities for birding and nature study.
 The trail is paved for wheelchair accessibility.
 The Citrus County Audubon Society offers monthly bird walks on Pepper Creek Trail.

-Manatee programs are offered daily at 11:30 a.m., 1:30 p.m., and at 3:30 p.m.
-From April 1 through November 15 the programs are presented alongside the main spring in the bleachers overlooking the Fish Bowl underwater observatory.
-From November 15 through March 31 the programs are presented alongside the in-ground manatee pool at the Manatee Care Center.
+Manatee programs are offered daily at 11:30 a.m., 1:30 p.m. and 3:30 p.m.
+From April 1 through November 15, the programs are presented alongside the main spring in the bleachers overlooking the Fish Bowl underwater observatory.
+From November 15 through March 31, the programs are presented alongside the in-ground manatee pool at the Manatee Care Center.

-- Wildlife Encounter programs are offered daily at 10:30 a.m. and at 2:30 p.m. at the Wildlife Encounters pavilion.
+- Wildlife encounter programs are offered daily at 10:30 a.m. and 2:30 p.m. at the Wildlife Encounters pavilion.
 Wildlife encounters introduce visitors to native Florida wildlife.

 The park showcases Florida's unique landscape surrounding the headspring of the Homosassa River.
-This is the perfect backdrop for your dream wedding.
+This could be the perfect backdrop for your dream wedding.
 Outdoor options for your ceremony and reception include a gazebo, river pavilion and garden pavilion, or choose an indoor space at the Pepper Creek Terrace.
-We have hosted formal garden weddings to a barefoot wedding, and everything in between.
+We host everything from formal garden weddings to a barefoot wedding.
 We look forward to helping you plan for your special day.
-For more information email Marie Thompson from Cape Leisure at email@example.com or call 352-765-3366.
+For more information, email Kristie Powell from Springs Provision Company or call 352-419-4689.

 Ellie Schiller Homosassa Springs Wildlife State Park includes the Wildlife Walk and paved trails for wildlife viewing.
 The Wildlife Walk consists of elevated boardwalks that are accessible for visitors in wheelchairs or strollers.
 The boardwalk allows an elevated view into the natural habitats and provides rain shelters along the way.
 Unable to survive in the wild for various reasons, the park’s captive wildlife are ambassadors for their species, promoting conservation through education.